DarkMatro/RS-tool/README.md

 2. Install Graphviz https://graphviz.org/download/. (only needed to display XGBoost trees).

 # Program functionality
-- Classifier training and measurement classification using models: 'LDA', 'QDA', 'Logistic regression', 'NuSVC', 'Nearest Neighbors', 'GPC', 'Decision Tree', 'Naive Bayes', 'Random Forest' , 'AdaBoost', 'MLP' (neural network), XGBoost.
+- Classifier training and measurement classification using models: 'LDA', 'Logistic regression', 'NuSVC', 'Nearest Neighbors', 'GPC', 'Decision Tree', 'Naive Bayes', 'Random Forest' , 'AdaBoost', 'MLP' (neural network), XGBoost, Voting and Stacking.
 - Data dimensionality reduction using PCA and PLS-DA methods.
 - Obtaining Variable importance in projections (VIP) PLS-DA values.
 - The ability to use the program to classify new measured spectra using trained models.
-- Raman spectrum decomposition algorithm.
+- Raman spectrum auto decomposition algorithm.
-- Baseline correction with 42 methods: Poly, ModPoly, iModPoly, ExModPoly, Penalized poly, LOESS, Quantile regression, Goldindec, AsLS, iAsLS, arPLS, airPLS, drPLS, iarPLS, asPLS, psaLSA, DerPSALSA, MPLS, iMor, MorMol, AMorMol , MPSpline, JBCD, Mixture Model, IRSQR, Corner-Cutting, RIA, Dietrich, Golotvin, Std Distribution, FastChrom, FABC.
+- Baseline correction with 42 methods: ExModPoly Poly, ModPoly, iModPoly, Penalized poly, LOESS, Quantile regression, Goldindec, AsLS, iAsLS, arPLS, airPLS, drPLS, iarPLS, asPLS, psaLSA, DerPSALSA, MPLS, iMor, MorMol, AMorMol , MPSpline, JBCD, Mixture Model, IRSQR, Corner-Cutting, RIA, Dietrich, Golotvin, Std Distribution, FastChrom, FABC.
 - Import files in .txt, .asc format as a two-dimensional array with spectra.
 - Saving all data in a .zip project file.
 All information is converted into binary format and compressed in a zip archive with the maximum compression ratio.
 - Interpolation to bring spectra with different wavelength ranges to the same nm range.